-The purpose of the APS Non-Discrimination Equity and Cultural Proficiency Policy is to ensure all students, regardless of the student's or family member's immigration status, can safely access the public education, including all secondary benefits of public education, provided by the district to which they may be otherwise eligible
+The purpose of the APS Non-Discrimination Equity and Cultural Proficiency Policy is to "ensure all students, regardless of the student's or family member's immigration status, can safely access the public education, including all secondary benefits of public education, provided by the district to which they may be otherwise eligible

 The Alamogordo Public School District does not discriminate on the basis of race, color, national origin, sex, gender, marital status, pregnancy, disability, sexual orientation, veteran status or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The Alamogordo Public School District does not discriminate in its hiring or other employment practices.
-The lack of English language skills shall not be a barrier to admission or participation in the district's activities and programs.
 The following people have been designated to handle inquiries regarding the nondiscrimination policies:

-Title IX Coordinator 1211 Hawaii Avenue P.O.
+Deputy Superintendent of Operations 1211 Hawaii Avenue P.O.
 Box 650 (575) 812-6000